pfsense/docs/source/install/upgrade-guide.rst

 """"""""""""

-Due to the new CARP subsystem, the old method of having a virtual “interface” for CARP VIPs is no longer available.
+Due to the new CARP subsystem, the old method of having a virtual "interface" for CARP VIPs is no longer available.
 CARP VIPs work more like IP Aliases, existing directly on the main interface.
 For most, the changes we have made to accommodate this new system will be transparent, but there are some potential issues, such as: